aditya-saxena-7/aditya-saxena-7.github.io/_pages/about.md

 ---

-> _The National Undergraduate Research Competition (URIC) is the largest undergraduate research event in the GCC & MENA region, held under the UAE government’s innovation drive, with 600+ papers across 27 disciplines and 78 universities._
+> _The National Undergraduate Research Competition (URC) is the largest undergraduate research event in the GCC & MENA region, held under the UAE government’s innovation drive, with 600+ papers across 27 disciplines and 78 universities._